 - Feeling tired or weak.

-- Take this drug at bedtime.
+- Give at bedtime.

-- Take on an empty stomach.
+- Give on an empty stomach.

-- Take with a full glass of water.
+- Give this drug with a full glass of water.

-- Swallow whole.
-Do not chew or crush.
+- Have your child swallow whole.
+Do not let your child chew or crush.

-- It is important that you do not miss or skip a dose of this drug during treatment.
+- It is important that your child does not miss or skip a dose of this drug during treatment.

-- Keep taking this drug as you have been told by your doctor or other health care provider, even if you feel well.
+- Keep giving this drug to your child as you have been told by your child’s doctor or other health care provider, even if your child feels well.

 - Do not split or break tablet.

-- Take a missed dose as soon as you think about it.
+- Give a missed dose as soon as you think about it.

-- If it is close to the time for your next dose, skip the missed dose and go back to your normal time.
+- If it is close to the time for your child’s next dose, skip the missed dose and go back to your child’s normal time.

-- Do not take 2 doses at the same time or extra doses.
+- Do not give 2 doses at the same time or extra doses.

-- If you are not sure what to do if you miss a dose, call your doctor.
+- If you are not sure what to do if your child misses a dose, call the doctor.

-- Store in a dry place.
+- Store at room temperature in a dry place.
 Do not store in a bathroom.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

-- If your symptoms or health problems do not get better or if they become worse, call your doctor.
+- If your child’s symptoms or health problems do not get better or if they become worse, call your child’s doctor.

-- Do not share your drugs with others and do not take anyone else’s drugs.
+- Do not share your child’s drug with others and do not give anyone else’s drug to your child.

 - Some drugs may have another patient information leaflet.
-If you have any questions about this drug, please talk with your doctor, nurse, pharmacist, or other health care provider.
+If you have any questions about this drug, please talk with your child’s doctor, nurse, pharmacist, or other health care provider.